-The graduates of this Master’s program will have different career paths.
-Some will decide to pursue a PhD in the participating departments.
-Other students, especially those enrolled in the Professional Science Master (PSM) program and/or those have already been employed in industry or government may consider the program as a terminal degree.
-Regardless of the chosen path, all graduates of this program will leave well prepared to pursue careers for research, education, or development in academia, business, industry, government agencies, or non-profit organizations.
+The graduates of the MS program will have different career paths.
+Some will decide to pursue a PhD.
+Other students, especially those enrolled in the PSM program and/or those have already been employed in industry or government may consider the program as a terminal degree.
+While those that are already in a chosen career path may supplement their learning by taking one of two On-campus or Online Graduate Certificates.

 For more information about our Graduate programs, email email@example.com